 Language at SLU

-Language use at SLU is regulated, first and foremost, by the Swedish Language Act and by SLU's own language policy and language guidelines.
+Language use at SLU is regulated by the Swedish Language Act, but also by our own rules on language use.
 To ensure consistent language in SLU texts, we have an in-house style guide.

 Language Act